-Dexus will lodge its 2023 WGEA report containing Dexus's most recent Gender Equality Indicators, and a copy will be available on Dexus's website at www.dexus.com.
+Dexus will lodge its 2024 WGEA report containing Dexus's most recent Gender Equality Indicators, and a copy will be available on Dexus's website at www.dexus.com.

-Dexus has set a gender diversity target that at least 33% of non-executive directorships are to be held by women and a 40:40:20 target (40% male, 40% female, 20% any gender) for senior and executive management by 30 June 2023.
-As at the date of this statement, women represented 71% of Non-Executive Directors and 38.3% of senior and executive management roles, with women comprising 56.3% of Dexus's overall workforce.
+Dexus has set a gender diversity target that at least 33% of non-executive directorships are to be held by women and a 40:40:20 target (40% male, 40% female, 20% any gender) for senior and executive management by 30 June 2025.
+As at the date of this statement, women represented 57% of Non-Executive Directors and 34% of senior and executive management roles, with women comprising 57% of Dexus's overall workforce.

 Dexus is mindful that this percentage has not met the target and continues to put in place initiatives to increase female representation at these levels of the organisation.
 Dexus remains committed to advancing gender equality and to working to achieve the 40:40:20 target at senior and executive management levels.
-Revised targets will be published by the end of 2023.
-Dexus's definition of 'Senior Management' is disclosed in its Diversity Target which is available at www.dexus.com/corporategovernance.
+Dexus's definition of 'Senior Management' is disclosed in its Diversity Target which is available at

-Diversity and flexibility are also a key focus of the Champions of Change Property Coalition.
-Dexus's Chief Executive Officer, Darren Steinberg is an active member of the Champions of Change Property Coalition.

-The Coalition's focus on driving gender equality in the property industry has resulted in members implementing initiatives to increase the number of women in the property industry and in leadership roles.
+To support our progress and contribution in driving gender equality within Dexus and across the industry as a whole, Dexus is a member of the Champions of Change Coalition.
+The Coalition's current focus is on collectively driving gender equality in the property industry.
+This has resulted in members implementing initiatives to increase the number of women in leadership roles and to close the gender pay gap.